ecmwf/auth-o-tron/readme.md

 ## Why do I need Auth-O-Tron?

 Modern authentication providers are great for securely authenticating and authorizing interactive users in a browser.
 However, they often lack sensible flows for access to web APIs, especially in a machine-to-machine environment.
-Auth-O-Tron is a simple service that sits between your API and your authentication providers, allowing you to easily configure your API to use a variety of authentication providers, and allowing users to generate scoped access tokens for long-lived, browserless API access.
+Auth-O-Tron is a simple service that sits between your API and your authentication providers, allowing you to easily configure your API to use a variety of authentication providers, and [TODO] allowing users to generate scoped access tokens for long-lived, browserless API access.

 ## How do I use Auth-O-Tron?